 - Nasal congestion or ringing in your ears

-- Ear infections that can be frequent
+- Ear infections can be frequent

 - Loss in Hearing